Peachorchids/peachorchids.github.io/_posts/2023-03-13-my-first-post.md

 2. I created my first ever *GitHub account*
 3. I learned how to customize image, about page, menu etc on GitHub.
 4. ***I created a blog post!***
-5. Thanks to this course I can navigate around GitHub backend and successfully build any website any time any day with little or no help.
+5. Thanks to this course I can navigate around GitHub backend and successfully build any website any time any day.

 > I'm very excited and so proud of myself.
 >